Seneca-BSA/bsa/docs/aig240/lab2.md

 1. Change the background of `turtlesim` to orange or cyan.
 1. Create another turtle into `turtlesim`.
-1. Command the first turtle to move in a large circle in the clockwise direction continously.
+1. Command the first turtle to move in a large circle in the clockwise direction continuously.
-1. A the same time as the first turtle is moving, command the second turtle to move in a smaller circle in the counter-clockwise direction for one full circle only.
+1. At the same time as the first turtle is moving, command the second turtle to move in a smaller circle in the counter-clockwise direction for one full circle only.

 ## Reference